max0x7ba/atomic_queue/README.md

 TODO: full API reference.

 # Implementation Notes
+## Ring-buffer capacity
 The available queues here use a ring-buffer array for storing elements.
-The size of the queue is fixed at compile time or construction time.
+The capacity of the queue is fixed at compile time or construction time.

-In a production multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum expected queue size.
+In a production multiple-producer-multiple-consumer scenario the ring-buffer capacity should be set to the maximum expected queue size.
 When the ring-buffer gets full it means that the consumers cannot consume the elements fast enough.
 A fix for that is any of:

-* increase the buffer size to be able to handle temporary spikes of produced elements, or,
+* Increase the queue capacity in order to handle temporary spikes of pending elements in the queue.
+This normally requires restarting the application after re-configuration/re-compilation has been done.
-* increase the number of consumers to consume elements faster, or,
-* decrease the number of producers to producer fewer elements.
+* Increase the number of consumers to drain the queue faster.
+The number of consumers can be managed dynamically, e.g.: when a consumer observes that the number of elements pending in the queue keeps growing, that calls for deploying more consumer threads to drain the queue at a faster rate; mostly empty queue calls for suspending/terminating excess consumer threads.
+* Decrease the rate of pushing elements into the queue. `push` and `pop` calls always incur some expensive CPU cycles to maintain the integrity of queue state in atomic/consistent/isolated fashion with respect to other threads and these costs increase super-linearly as queue contention grows.
+Producer batching of multiple small elements or elements resulting from one event into one queue message is often a reasonable solution.

 Using a power-of-2 ring-buffer array size allows a couple of important optimizations: